liaroc/trotinette/README.md

 Project Trotinette

-The Trotinette project is a salad bowl of diffent envy, idea and concept.
+The Trotinette project is a salad bowl of different envy, idea and concept.